Understanding mortgage interest and how it’s calculated

-The interest rate you pay remains the same for the introductory period of the mortgage, commonly two or five years.
-This means you’ll know exactly what your monthly repayments are each month and makes it easier to budget.
+Fixed-rate mortgage – The interest rate you pay remains the same for the introductory period of the mortgage, commonly two or five years.
+This means you’ll know exactly what your monthly repayments are each month, making it easier to budget

-The interest rate you pay is determined by your lender and can change from month to month meaning your monthly repayment amount can go up and down.
-It can be influenced by the Bank of England base rate but it is at the lender’s discretion.
-Most initial deals will be at a discounted rate from the lender’s standard variable rate.
-(SVR).
+Variable-rate mortgage – The interest rate you pay is determined by your lender and can change from month to month.
+This means that your monthly repayment amount can go up and down.
+It can also be influenced by the Bank of England’s base rate, but it is at the lender’s discretion.
+Most initial deals will be at a discounted rate from the lender’s standard variable rate (SVR)

-Tracker rate mortgages work in a similar way to a variable rate mortgage, with the key difference being that the tracker rate mortgage is generally linked to the Bank of England Base Rate.
-As this rises or falls, so too does the interest rate of the tracker – and your mortgage repayments.
+Tracker-rate mortgage – Tracker rate mortgages work in a similar way to a variable-rate mortgage, with the key difference being that the tracker rate mortgage is generally linked to the Bank of England Base Rate.
+As this rises or falls, so do the interest rate of the tracker and your mortgage repayments

 For more information, see our guide on how to choose the right type of mortgage.

 The interest rate you’ll pay on a mortgage is based on a range of factors.
 These include the Bank of England Bank Rate and the policy of your chosen lender.
 Banks and building societies know they need to offer a competitive rate to attract borrowers but must make enough in interest payments to cover risk and make a profit.
 The factors which play a part include:

 The cost of the money